eldrige/Career-App/README.md

 The application serves data on the most in careers in Cameroon.
 Furthermore it provides a lot more of features to discover.

 ## Development server

 The application consist of a backend and a frontend.
 The backend provides the data for the frontend.
 To get the application up and running, you need to run `npm run server` at the root of the app.
 When that is done cd into the frontend folder and run `npm run proxyStart`.
 The app will automatically reload if you change any of the source files.

+## QuickStart

+-Clone the project into your machine using `git clone https://github.com/eldrige/Career-App` -Open the project with your favourite text editor e.g vs-code -Cd into the project folder and `npm install` to install all dependencies -Enter `npm run app` to see the app
+-Happy Hacking

 ## Contributing